-- The Landmark Preservation Board shall evaluate the property according to the criteria 1. for designation enumerated in subsection 6.3A(3). - 2.
-The Landmark Preservation Board shall determine the following: - If the Landmark Preservation Board deems a property ineligible for designation i. as a Protected Site or as a contributing property within a Preservation District, the ii.
+- 1. The Landmark Preservation Board shall evaluate the property according to the criteria for designation enumerated in subsection 6.3A(3). - 2.
+The Landmark Preservation Board shall determine the following: - i.
+If the Landmark Preservation Board deems a property ineligible for designation as a Protected Site or as a contributing property within a Preservation District, the

+- Landmark Preservation Board shall submit its determination of ineligibility to the applicant and appropriate City department. - ii.
 If the Landmark Preservation Board deems a property eligible for designation as a Protected Site or as part of a Preservation District, the Landmark Preservation Board shall submit its preliminary determination of eligibility in writing to the applicant and appropriate City department.
 The Landmark Preservation Board shall then initiate the procedure for the designation of protected sites and/or preservation districts as set forth under 6.3A.